Rammus Jungle Season 6

 Hi, my in game name is Rammus Da Turtle.
 I am currently in the top 500 Rammus players on the NA servers and for those interested in using Rammus in Season 7 I've created this guide for Rammus Jungle.
 I've been managing this guide for around 2 years now, and been maining rammus since i started league.

-Thank you for making this the most viewed Rammus guide on the site.
+Thank you for making this one of the most viewed Rammus guide on the site.
 Last November when i made this guide I would've never thought this guide would've reached this milestone, but obviously it did.
 Thank you all!

 Rammus is a great tank jungler who provides snowball potential, through potent early game ganks, utility in forms crowd control for both locking down enemy carries and peeling for your own,as well as good catch and engage potential with Powerball and Puncturing Taunt